sethherr/soulheart/README.md

 #### With Heroku [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-You can instantly deploy Soulheart to Heroku for free - just click the button - which deploys this repository using `rackup` to start the server.
-Because of this, there's a `config.ru` and a `Gemfile.lock`&mdash;to make it (and any forks) runnable on Heroku.
-These files aren't in the Gem.
+You can instantly deploy Soulheart to Heroku for free.

 To update your Heroku deploy of Soulheart, use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command) and redeploy the app: